Phillip E. Johnson: Criticism

 During the 1990s, Johnson and several others challenged the scientific consensus by claiming that HIV tests do not detect HIV, AIDS statistics are grossly exaggerated, and that HIV is not the cause of AIDS.
 As a member of The Group for the Scientific Reappraisal of the HIV/AIDS Hypothesis, a prominent AIDS denialist group, Johnson questioned if HIV caused AIDS.
 He wrote several articles about the subject, including a piece in Reason magazine.
 He was one of the 12 founding members of The Group for the Scientific Reappraisal of the HIV/AIDS Hypothesis and signatory to the group's letter to the editor of Science asserting that HIV is only tautologically associated with AIDS and that HIV tests are inaccurate.
 Johnson, along with others, have been criticized for their questioning of the scientific and medical consensus that HIV causes AIDS.
 In the Washington University Law Review, Matthew J. Brauer, Barbara Forrest, and Steven G. Gey faulted Johnson, Wells and others for denying the HIV/AIDS connection and promoting denialism via a petition designed to garner publicity but which did not have any scientific support.

-Admission that there is no theory of intelligent design

-In his later years Johnson retreated from his contention that intelligent design was a scientific theory.
-In an interview in 2006 he described it as follows:I also don’t think that there is really a theory of intelligent design at the present time to propose as a comparable alternative to the Darwinian theory, which is, whatever errors it might contain, a fully worked out scheme.
-There is no intelligent design theory that’s comparable.
-Working out a positive theory is the job of the scientific people that we have affiliated with the movement.
-Some of them are quite convinced that it’s doable, but that’s for them to prove…No product is ready for competition in the educational world.